Hester Catherine – 2nd Marchioness

 Westport House is currently undergoing phase one of a restoration project that is expected to be completed in February 2022.
 It will see much needed conservation work carried out to the Georgian-era home to help protect the contents of the house and stories like this one for many more generations to enjoy.

 Westport House is so much more than a historic home!
-Did you know we have a premier Caravan Park & Campsite as well as a gourmet toastie shack and leisure centre?
+Did you know we have a premier Caravan Park & Campsite as well as a gourmet toastie shack?

 Facebook